Foroughi/tgwm/README.md

 ### Installation

-Note : Make sure you have the necessary dependencies installed mentioned in the previous section.
+Note : Make sure you have the necessary dependencies mentioned in the previous section installed.

 ```
 git clone https://github.com/Foroughi/tgwm.git